Dynamics of interacting bosons: a compact review: Leading order approximation

 As mentioned earlier, the BBGKY hierarchy approach does not, in general, provide any convergence rate in \eqref{eq:leadingconv}.
 In 2009 Rodnianski and Schlein used the coherent states approach to obtain a quantitative version of Theorem \ref{thm:mfleading} for the first time.
 Their method was inspired by the work of Hepp \cite{Hepp-74} and Ginibre and Velo \cite{GinVel-79}.
 The idea is to consider the problem in the Fock space.
-The initial state is a coherent state which is obtained by applying Weyl's unitary operator $W(f)=\exp\big(a^*(f)-a(f)\big)$ to the vacuum: \bq W(f) \Omega = e^{-\norm{f}^2/2}\sum_{n\geq0}\frac{1}{\sqrt{n!}}f^{\otimes n}. \eq In particular, each $n$-particle component of this state is a product state.
+The initial state is a coherent state which is obtained by applying Weyl's unitary operator ${W(f)=\exp\bigl(a^*(f)-a(f)\bigr)}$ to the vacuum:

+In particular, each $n$-particle component of this state is a product state.
 The Fock space evolution is then governed by $\cH_N$ defined in \eqref{eq:FocksapceHamacion}.
 More precisely, the initial state, in order to model a system of $N$ particles has to be scaled and is given by $W(\sqrt{N}\phi)\Omega$ where $\phi$ corresponds to the initial data condition \eqref{eq:leadinginitial}.

-For states $\Psi\in\cF$ in the Fock space we define the one-body reduced density matrix of $\Psi$ to be the operator (on $\gH$) with the kernel
+For states ${\Psi\in\cF}$ in the Fock space we define the one-body reduced density matrix of $\Psi$ to be the operator (on $\gH$) with the kernel

 Clearly, this definition reduces (up to a normalization factor) to \eqref{eq:def-1pdm-HN} for states with exactly $N$ particles.

 Rodnianski and Schlein proved in \cite{RodSch-09} that in the mean-field limit, the one-body reduced density matrix $\Gamma_{\Psi_{t}}$ of the state